"Healing doesn’t always mean moving on, it sometimes means learning to feel at home in your own silence."

 The quiet release

-So tonight if you find yourself lying awake, waiting for life to feel different, listen to that silence.
-Let it hold you.
-You don’t have to have a plan or a purpose.
-You just have to allow yourself to be still and to know that even in silence you are worthy of kindness and belonging.
+So tonight, if you find yourself lying awake and wondering when life will feel different, try listening to that silence.
+Let it hold you instead of rushing to fill it.
+You do not have to have a plan or a purpose in that moment.
+You just have to be present enough to notice that even in the stillness you are worthy of kindness, patience, and belonging.
+That is healing.
+That is home.